 Skills and migration

-The ETF works on the skills dimensions of migration to help citizens in its partner countries improve their employability in a global world.
+The ETF works on the skills dimensions of migration to help people in EU neighbouring countries improve their employability in a global labour market.

 What are our key areas of work?

-• The triangular relationship between migration, human capital formation, and labour markets; research and analysis were carried out in the Western Balkan countries in 2020–21 (reports produced in 2021: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia and the Western Balkans
+- The triangular relationship between migration, human capital formation, and labour markets.
+Research and data analysis were carried out in the Western Balkan countries in 2020–21 (reports produced in 2021: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia and the Western Balkans).

-• As part of the human capital development systems’ assessment, policy responses and good practices related to the skills dimensions of migration (country fiches produced in 2021: Georgia, Jordan, Lebanon, Moldova, Morocco, Tunisia and Ukraine)
+- Policy responses and good practices related to the skills dimensions of migration, as part of the assessment of human capital development systems (country fiches produced in 2021: Georgia, Jordan, Lebanon, Moldova, Morocco, Tunisia and Ukraine).

 Contact us: migration-team@etf.europa.eu